Mergers

 3. Initiating contact with targets

-Grosvenor Corporate, on behalf of the client, will confidentially reach out to the target companies that are of interest and express their intention to pursue a deal.
+Grosvenor M&A, on behalf of the client, will confidentially reach out to the target companies that are of interest and express their intention to pursue a deal.
 Grosvenor will ensure that all parties are bound by a non-disclosure agreement (NDA) to protect the confidentiality of the information exchanged during the process.

 4. Performing merger analysis

-The client, with assistance from Grosvenor Corporate will perform a detailed financial analysis and financial appraisal of the target company based on the information provided by the target or obtained from other sources.
+The client, with assistance from Grosvenor will perform a detailed financial analysis and financial appraisal of the target company based on the information provided by the target or obtained from other sources.
 The lead merger partner should use various valuation methods to prepare a financial framework for the merger.

 5. Negotiating the deal terms

-Grosvenor, on behalf of the client will present a formal offer letter or letter of intent (LOI) or heads of terms to the target company that outlines the key terms and conditions of the deal, such as any financial considerations, structure, financing requirements, timing, contingencies, and exclusivity.
+Assisted by Grosvenor the client will present a formal offer letter or letter of intent (LOI) or heads of terms to the target company that outlines the key terms and conditions of the deal, such as any financial considerations, structure, financing requirements, timing, contingencies, and exclusivity.
 The client and the merger partner should then negotiate and agree on the final deal terms.

 6. Conducting due diligence